High-energy $\pi\pi$ scattering without and with photon radiation: Conclusions

 \section{Conclusions}

 In this paper we have studied elastic pion-pion scattering without and with photon radiation.
-In Sec.~\ref{sec:2} we have given a detailed analysis, from a QFT point of view, of the reactions $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0}$ and $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$.
-We have used this analysis in Sec.~\ref{sec:3} to derive the expansion of the amplitude for $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$ in powers of $\omega$, the photon energy in the overall c.m. system, for $\omega \to 0$.
-The term of order $\omega^{-1}$ agrees with that given by F.E.
-Low in \cite{Low:1958sn} but, to our great surprise, our term of order $\omega^{0}$ disagrees with that given in \cite{Low:1958sn}.
-We have analysed this important discrepancy and we have shown that our expansion is for the photon-emission amplitude satisfying energy-momentum conservation.
-In contrast, we find that the term of order $\omega^{0}$ from \cite{Low:1958sn} corresponds to the expansion of an amplitude violating energy-momentum conservation for photon-momentum $k \neq 0$.
-In Appendix~\ref{sec:appendixA} we compare our findings for this term of order $\omega^{0}$ to further results from the literature.
-We find that our result is new compared to the results of the papers which we study in Appendix~\ref{sec:appendixA}.
-We emphasize that our result for the $\omega^{0}$ term is a strict consequence of QFT.
+In Sec.~\ref{sec:2} we~have given a detailed analysis, from a QFT point of view, of the reactions $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0}$ and $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$.
+We have used this analysis in Sec.~\ref{sec:3} to derive the expansion of the amplitude for $\pi^{-} \pi^{0} \to \pi^{-} \pi^{0} \gamma$ in powers of~$\omega$, the photon energy in the overall center-of-mass system, for $\omega \to 0$.
+The term of order $\omega^{-1}$ in the Laurent expansion (\ref{3.30}), specialized for $k^{2} = 0$, agrees with the version of the soft-photon theorem due to S.~Weinberg \cite{Weinberg:1965nx}.
+We have given the term of order $\omega^{0}$ of this Laurent expansion.
+This expansion (\ref{3.30}) should not be confused with the expressions for the radiative amplitude given in F.E.~Low's version of the soft-photon theorem \cite{Low:1958sn}.
+The latter gives an approximate expression for the radiative amplitude at a given phase-space point and not an expansion of the amplitude around the phase-space point of zero radiation as given in (\ref{3.30}).
+All this is discussed in detail in \cite{Nachtmann_talk, Lebiedowicz:2023ell} where also the relation of Low's formula, (1.7) of \cite{Low:1958sn}, and our formula (\ref{3.30}) is given.
+We emphasize that our result (\ref{3.30}) is a strict consequence of QFT.
 Therefore, absolutely no model dependence is contained there.
+As a non trivial check of this general result we have considered the Laurent expansion of our tensor-pomeron-model amplitude for ${\cal M}_{\lambda}$; see (\ref{4.19}), (\ref{4.21})--(\ref{4.23}).
+The terms of order $\omega^{-1}$ and $\omega^{0}$ are found exactly as expected from (\ref{3.25}).